 run [--direct][--wait][--no-sync][--tier][--local] <file> [args…]

-the command won’t return until your job finishes.
+--wait flag runs your script synchronously, that is, the command does not return until your job finishes.

 --title flag lets you supply a title for the run.

 Local runs are useful if your desired compute environment is not immediately available, but you would like to record your results in Domino.